-Scout Aerospace seeks to become the number one manufacturer of orbital transfer systems.
+Scout Aerospace seeks to become the number one manufacturer of orbital asset and transfer systems.
 We create technologies and devices to transform the infrastructure of space.

 Orbital hotels, Lagrange point shipyards, lunar manufactories, asteroid mines, and more.
 Without reliable, efficient transportation and logistic chains, such outposts will not be possible.
 To this end Scout Aerospace is working to develop and commercialize the OTVs and Aldrin Cyclers needed to build these chains.

 Orbital transfer vehicles (OTVs) are small, short to medium range vessels capable of servicing existing orbital assets with repairs and refueling.
 A satellite serviced by an OTV may be, repaired, refueled or repositioned to extend its mission, saving the owner of the satellite a fortune in recapitalization costs.
 OTVs can also be used to haul cargo from LEO to either Geostationary, Lunar, or Lagrangian orbits.

 Named after Buzz Aldrin its conceptual designer, the Aldrin Cycler is a type of spacecraft that uses a special kind of free return orbit to make multiple passes between two planetary bodies with minimal amounts of fuel.
 OTVs laden with cargo may rendezvous with the cycler for transport between these two planetary bodies.
 This kind of transportation has the potential to open new doors of commerce and infrastructure between Earth and future outposts on other worlds.